tamilaly/Heat_Resilience_Cost-Benefit/README.md

 ```
 ### Executing program

 Using the code Net Present Value and Total Cost of Ownership can be calculated probabilistically based on climate variability.
-ALso probability density for performance indicators such as energy use intensity, carbon intensity and heat resilience indicators can be estimated.
-The operations are all seperated into several programs.
+Also, probability density for performance indicators such as energy use intensity, carbon intensity, and heat resilience indicators can be estimated.
+The operations are all separated into several programs.
 The basis for the calculation is the energy simulation results for several historical weather years representing certain points on the cumulative probability function e.g. 2019: 51%.

 #### configurations: use of analysis settings
 * universal_data.json stores all fixed data inputs for energy pricing etc.
-* analysis_settings.json stoes the specific settings for the cost-benefit such as the discount rate, analysis period, but also the reference yeas and percentages to reconstruct the distribution
+* analysis_settings.json stores the specific settings for the cost-benefit such as the discount rate, analysis period, but also the reference yeas and percentages to reconstruct the distribution

 #### scenarios: renovation scenario & baseline
 the json files are the backlog to all necessary data for the scenarios
 baseline_scenario.json stores the link to the estimated energy demands e.g. "cooling_file": "AC_Simple-01_extra_CDD.csv"
-and all necessary heating or cooling system data as in efficiency rate, supply source, global costs
+and all the required heating or cooling system data as in efficiency rate, supply source, global costs
 * renovation_scenarios.json
-same goes here! scenarios are concatenated.
+* same goes here! scenarios are concatenated.
 The available scenarios are:
     * S01_simple_shading
     * S02_simple_paint